bshoshany/thread-pool/README.md

 * The loop is over the range `[start, end)`, i.e. inclusive of `start` but exclusive of `end`.
 * `loop()` is an operation performed for each loop index `i`, such as modifying an array with `end - start` elements.

-This loop may be automatically parallelized and submitted to the thread pool's queue using the member function `submit_loop()`, which has the follows syntax:
+This loop may be automatically parallelized and submitted to the thread pool's queue using the member function `submit_loop()`, which has the following syntax:

 ```cpp
 pool.submit_loop(start, end, loop, num_blocks);